EmmanuelNdenga-SD/Coffee-Shop/README.md

 #Setup

-1.Fork and  Clone the repository:
+1. Fork and Clone the repository:

--git clone git@github.com:<your-username>/coffee-shop-challenge.git
+-git clone the project on your machine.
 -cd coffee-shop-challenge

 2. Set up the Python environment: